Skip to Content

 You’ll have them prepped and made in under an hour!
 One of my favorite parts about this recipe is the cherry pie filling from the can.

 Yep!
 No reason to get fancy here when the stuff in the can is insanely delicious.
-And then combined with the buttery crumbly cookie crust, just makes this recipe pure summer bliss!
+And then combined with the buttery crumbly cookie crust, this recipe just screams summer!

 Ingredients Needed

-Extracts – Be sure to use both vanilla and almond extracts.
+Extracts – Be sure to use both vanilla extract and almond extract.
 The almond pairs well with the cherries!

 Cherry Pie Filling – Homemade cherry pie filling is the best but if you don’t have any, I love Comstock brand the best.